 Struggled in a central role during the first two games, but was hardly better on the wing.
 Had very little influence - he appears to be struggling to deal with the pressure.

 Replaced Eriksen in the playmaking role and had far more success than the youngster.
 Made some nice passes, and struck the woodwork shortly after the break.
-And it should be noted that his fine work led to the corner before Krohn-Dehli's equalizer.
+And it should be noted that his fine work led to the corner before Krohn-Dehli's equaliser.

 Defended well against Eriksen, who never really found his way into the game.
 Asserted himself going forward, but his talents are wasted on the left.

-In his first game at right back since his days at 1860 Munich, the Leverkusen man played well for long spells, but in a couple instances was caught out of position.
+In his first game at right-back since his days at 1860 Munich, the Leverkusen man played well for long spells, but in a couple instances was caught out of position.
 Never stopped running, as always, and it was his long sprint that ended in the late go-ahead goal.